 The Admissions Group operates various procedures in a coordinated effort to ensure that the strongest applicants are admitted to the University irrespective of college choice; these include transparency of all test results, interview grades, and UCAS forms amongst all tutors involved with admissions, and a final meeting of tutors at which the strongest unplaced applicants are collectively discussed and open offers are made by the Admissions Group.
 Around 30% of offers (27% in 2018) are either open offers or made by a college other than the first college considering the applicant.

 Colleges may make offers conditional on the Opportunity Oxford bridging programme to eligible students who would not otherwise have been admitted.
 In 2019, 11 such offers were made for Mathematics, including joint honours courses.
 More information on this programme is available at: www.ox.ac.uk/opportunityoxford.

 Decisions are deemed to be official at the end of the Group’s final meeting and the short-listed applications are assigned a final overall grade.
 These decisions are then conveyed by tutors to their respective college offices for dissemination to short-listed applicants.
 The Admissions Group has standard offers for those taking A-levels, the International Baccalaureate or Advanced Highers; college tutors will seek advice from admissions tutors or the Admissions Office in making other offers.

-Feedback, other than decisions, will not automatically be sent out but applicants may seek feedback from their first-assigned colleges about any aspect of the admissions process.
+Other feedback will not automatically be sent out, but applicants may seek feedback from their first-assigned colleges about any aspect of the admissions process.
 Feedback will not usually be sent out until the new year, once the admissions process is complete.